 Overview

 Microsoft Defender for Endpoint is a top choice for companies already using Microsoft 365.
 It combines endpoint protection, endpoint detection and response, threat and vulnerability management, and cloud security into a single platform.
 It’s an affordable, powerful choice for improving your overall security posture.
+This makes it especially attractive for organizations evaluating the best cloud security companies and looking for a solution that integrates seamlessly with their existing Microsoft ecosystem.

 Pros